Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Coherent fraction of Bose superfluids in the BEC mode

-In Fig.~\ref{fig3}(a), we fit the experimental data shown in Fig.~\ref{fig2}(d) with the analytical prediction of Eq.~(\ref{Eq:gn}), finding a good agreement with the coherent fraction as the only adjustable parameter (found equal to $f_{c}=0.9960(5)$ for the case of $U/J =5$).
+In Fig.~\ref{fig3}(a), we fit the experimental data shown in Fig.~\ref{fig1}(b) with the analytical prediction of Eq.~(\ref{Eq:gn}), finding a good agreement with the coherent fraction as the only adjustable parameter (found equal to $f_{c}=0.9960(5)$ for the case of $U/J =5$).
 We then repeated our measurements for various condensate fractions.
 To do so, we change the lattice depth to obtain ratios of on-site interaction $U$ to tunnelling amplitude $J$ ranging from $U/J=2$ to $U/J=22$.
-In this range of parameters, the gas remains far from entering the Mott insulator regime expected at the critical ratio $(U/J)_{c}\simeq 25 - 30$ \cite{carcy2021}.
+In this range of parameters, the gas remains far from entering the Mott insulator regime expected at the critical ratio $(U/J)_{c}\simeq 25 - 30$ \cite{carcy2021}, but it enters the strongly-interacting regime where the condensate is strongly depleted (at $U/J=22$ the condensate fraction is $f_{c}\sim0.15$).

 In Fig.~\ref{fig3}(b) we plot the magnitude of the $n$-body correlations for a lattice superfluids with an increased interaction $U/J=20$.
 The deviation from the ideal coherent state is increased, in qualitative agreement with the physical picture at the root of the model.
-To be quantitative, we fit the experimental data with the analytical prediction of Eq.~(\ref{Eq:gn}), see Fig.~\ref{fig3}.
+To be quantitative, we fit the experimental data with the analytical prediction of Eq.~(\ref{Eq:gn}).
 Firstly, we confirm that Eq.~(\ref{Eq:gn}) correctly fits the values of $g^{(n)}(0)$ with a single adjustable parameter $f_{\rm coh}$.
 Secondly, the extracted values of $f_{\rm coh}$ decrease with the interaction strength as intuitively expected.
-The uncertainty on the values $f_{\rm coh}$ is small, at the $\sim0.1\%$ level.
-As can be inferred from Fig.~\ref{fig3}(a)-(b), the larger the order $n$ of correlations we measure, the smaller the uncertainty on $f_{\rm coh}$.
+The uncertainty on the values $f_{\rm coh}$ is extremely small, at the $\sim0.1\%$ level.
+As can be inferred from Fig.~\ref{fig3}, the larger the order $n$ of correlations we measure, the smaller the uncertainty on $f_{\rm coh}$.
 This illustrates the extreme sensitivity of high-order correlations to probe many-body coherence.